rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Propositional_Logic/Natural_Deduction.md

     need to be checked

--   Consequently, the proof-theoretic approach can be significantly more efficient than the truth table approach, especially when there is a large number of propositional variables
+-   Consequently, the proof-theoretic approach can be significantly more efficient than the truth table approach, especially when there is many propositional variables

 -   Of course knowing which rules of inference to apply which formulae so that we get a speedy proof is another difficulty that needs to be